Topic: enterprise systems

 It’s no wonder then that in order for businesses to survive, many have opted to employ chatbots, computer programs that can effectively simulate conversations with human users in place of a human employee.
 Trained with Natural Language Programming (NLP), modern chatbots are capable of communicating in a natural, human-like way.

 In the not so distant past, it used to be common that chatbots weren’t able to answer questions that users take to be obvious.
 The use of AI sentiment analysis methods were used to train chatbots to become better at understanding quirks in human language and therefore answer questions effectively.
-Research from EMO Technologies suggest that an AI-trained chatbot can answer questions 200% more efficiently.
+In fact, research from EMO Technologies indicates that an AI-trained chatbot can answer questions 200% more efficiently.

 Chatbots can save up to 30% in customer support costs.
 (Invespcro)